Steve-Fenton/stevefenton.co.uk/src/pages/blog/2023/05/adventures-in-aws-s3-cloudfront.md

 Hit **Save changes**

 :::div{.note}
-This code was written by [Martin Hicks](https://github.com/hicksy) see the convo on [GitHub](https://github.com/sinovi/lambda-edge-remove-trailing-slash/issues/3).
+This code is based on an example written by [Martin Hicks](https://github.com/hicksy) see the convo on [GitHub](https://github.com/sinovi/lambda-edge-remove-trailing-slash/issues/3).
 :::

 You need to test your function before you publish it.
 To do this: